Chiral Edge Excitations of $\nu=1/2$ Fractional Chern Insulators in the Bosonic Hofstadter Model

-as derived from the continuity equation for the local particle density~\cite{wang2022measurable, de1992probability}.
+An FCI can also be characterized by static local particle currents $\hat{\mathcal{J}}^x_{(m,m+1);n} = it_x(e^{i\phi n}\hat{a}^\dagger_{m+1,n}\hat{a}_{m,n}-h.c.)$, $ \hat{\mathcal{J}}^y_{m;(n,n+1)} = it_y(\hat{a}^\dagger_{m,n+1}\hat{a}_{m,n}-h.c.)$, as derived from the continuity equation of the local particle density~\cite{wang2022measurable, de1992probability}.
 These currents are experimentally accessible in ultracold atom systems in optical lattices~\cite{atala2014observation}.
-In the incompressible FCI, the particle currents exhibit a chiral structure and are predominantly localized near the edges, as shown in Fig.~\ref{fig:Density_Current_Profile}(b).
+In an incompressible FCI, the particle currents exhibit a chiral structure and are predominantly localized near the edges, as shown in Fig.~\ref{fig:Density_Current_Profile}(b).
 Upon adding an extra boson as in Fig.~\ref{fig:Density_Current_Profile}(d) relative to (c), the boundary currents are enhanced, indicating that the additional particle is expelled to the edge while the incompressible bulk remains unaffected.

 \textit{Charge-one edge excitations.---} We consider an infinitely long strip with width $L_y=10$, and represent the states on it by an infinite MPS (iMPS) with a multi-site unit cell.
-The ground state is obtained using the VUMPS~\cite{zauner2018a, laurens2019} algorithm and takes the form:
+The ground state is obtained using the VUMPS algorithm~\cite{zauner2018a, laurens2019} and takes the form $|\psi^{\mathrm{gs}}(\{A\})\rangle= |\psi^{\mathrm{gs}}(A_1, A_2, \cdots, A_{L_y})\rangle$.
 The tensors $\{A_1, A_2, \cdots, A_{L_y}\}$ form a multi-site unit cell of the iMPS, where the subscript $n$ of $A_n$ denotes the $n$th site within the unit cell.
 The iMPS is formed by repeating this unit cell to the infinite left and right, where the translational symmetry along the strip ($x$-direction) is imposed by construction.
 The virtual bond dimension is denoted as $D$, and the physical bond dimension is $d=2$ due to the hard-core boson constraint.
-The lattice indices are mapped to the MPS indices in the sawtooth order, as illustrated in Fig.~\ref{fig:Spectrum_Mapping}(b).
+The lattice indices are mapped to the iMPS indices in the sawtooth order, as illustrated in Fig.~\ref{fig:Spectrum_Mapping}(b).

-The excited state $\ket{\mathcal{E}_p,p}$ with momentum $p$ along $x$-direction and energy $\mathcal{E}_p$ can be obtained using the quasiparticle excitation ansatz~\cite{laurens2019}, which can be regarded as a generalization of Feynman's single-mode approximation~\cite{feynman1954}.
+The excited state $\ket{\mathcal{E}_p,p}$ with momentum $p$ along $x$-direction and energy $\mathcal{E}_p$ can be obtained using the quasiparticle excitation ansatz~\cite{haegeman2012, haegeman2013, zauner2018b, laurens2019, osborne2025EAobservable}, which can be regarded as a generalization of Feynman's single-mode approximation~\cite{feynman1954}.
 The ansatz has the form: